Choose the safest used car

 Choose the highest star ratings

-Watch our crash test videos to see how choosing a five-star rated 2009 Holden Cruze over a two-star rated 2007 Mitsubishi Lancer could save your life in a crash.
+Watch our crash test videos to see how choosing a four-star rated 2009 Holden Cruze over a two-star rated 2007 Mitsubishi Lancer could save your life in a crash.

 Even though both these used cars cost less than $10,000, the damage to the vehicles when crashed into each other at 60 km/h is vastly different.

-The five-star rated silver Holden Cruze has only minor damage to the dashboard, while the cabin area around the driver is still intact.
+The four-star rated silver Holden Cruze has only minor damage to the dashboard, while the cabin area around the driver is still intact.

 If you were driving the two-star rated red Mitsubishi Lancer, it’s likely you would have been seriously injured or killed.
 The dashboard has been severely damaged, and combined with the steering wheel would have severely crushed the driver’s lower body and legs.